sugarkube/sugarkube/examples/vars/README.md

 `jenkins.client1.com` and once at `jenkins.client2.com`.

 ## Directory structure
-The files in this directory are hierarchically merged and passed through to kapps during installation.
-Sugarkube will look for directories related to the target cluster, and will merge variables following the following rules:
+The YAML files in this directory are hierarchically merged and the resulting dictionary/map can be used to template files for kapps.
+Sugarkube will merge files hierarchically (that is, from the root to leaves, with files closer to leaves overriding values higher up) by searching for directories with any of the following names (with values coming from the configured stack):

-* If there's only a subdirectory. merge values
-* If there are multiple subdirectories, look for any called any of the following (in this order) as defined in the stack:
   * provider
   * provisioner
+  * account (if relevant to the provider)
+  * region (if relevant to the provider)
   * profile
   * cluster
   * installer (default `make`)
   * manifest
   * `<KAPP_ID>.yaml`

+Note that the above will be searched for in every subdirectory.
+However, subdirectories that don't match any of the above will be ignored and won't be searched further.
+So unlike with providers where there's a defined hierarchy, variable file directories are more free-form.
+This means if you could define some rather strange directory structures which may not behave as expected.
+However, it gives more flexibility because it means variables files aren't tied to a particular provider.
+If you want to do that, put your variables into the providers directory tree.

 In the above, `KAPP_ID` could be `wordpress-site1.yaml` for example if there are multiple Wordpress instances.